 * “Kuro-cho!
 What a joke.”
 1991.

 In the vocational school, there were few instructors who thought well of my work.
 Back then, about 30% of the instructors loved my work.
 The remaining 70% outright rejected it.
-Interestingly, those who criticized my work complimented all the other students' work.
+Those instructors who criticized my work complimented all the other students' work.
 On the other hand, instructors who complimented my work criticized all the others' work.
 Critiques of my work were always different from those of other students.

-After graduating, I began sending my drafts to comic magazine companies.
+After graduating the vocational school, I started sending my completed manga to comic magazine publishers.
 Given what had transpired in the lounge, I decided to send my manga to the assistant chief editor of the major comic magazine company.
 I may have failed to receive the New Artist Award twice, but I was able to receive the award on my third try.
 As far as I knew, I was the only one among my vocational school classmates that won the rookie award for a major manga magazine.
 However, a different person was positioned as my editor, not the assistant chief editor, either because he was an old-fashioned person who never compliments one’s work directly to the artist, or because the assistant chief editor never becomes a rookie’s editor.
 That was the beginning of a series of unfortunate events.